core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).

 This parameter is immutable once the Common Context is established.
 Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-The value is associated to a COSE key type, specified in the "Capabilities" column of the Registry.
+The value is associated to a COSE key type, as specified in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.